Terms and Conditions of Enrolment

 10. Industry Project Proprietary Rights

 10.1.
 The Participant acknowledges that all Intellectual Property Rights in Industry Partner projects belong and shall belong to the Industry Partner.
 The Participant has no rights in or to the Intellectual Property Rights other than the right to their use in accordance with the terms and conditions of the BSc Degree Programme for the duration thereof.
 The Industry Partner may at its sole discretion, permit the use of the Intellectual Property Rights by the Participant after the termination of the BSc Degree Programme on such terms as it sees fit.
+If the Participant requires copies of any Intellectual Property created as a result of the Industry Partner project, he/she must obtain written permission from the Industry Partner for its release.
+That permission must then be copied to Digital Skills Academy, along with the request to release the required Intellectual Property.

 10.2 All Participants taking part in a project to develop digital product(s) and/ or service(s) for Industry Partners are required to sign a Non-Disclosure Agreement (NDA) prior to project commencement.
 The NDA sets out how any/all Intellectual Property Rights arising from projects and proper to the Industry Partner will be protected.
 In addition, all project files are handed over to the Industry Partner on project completion.